 Years of Experience

-When it comes to location, the highest average paycheck (about $78K per year) can be spotted in Portland, Ore.; Austin, Texas ($66K), Los Angeles, Calif. ($65K), and Houston, Texas (about $54K) are the next top-paying cities.
-Those interested in increasing earning potential should avoid the city of St. Petersburg, Fla. — at $40K, salaries are some of the lowest in the country.
-The highest pay by state can be found in Oregon, where salaries average out at $78K annually.
+When it comes to location, the highest average paycheck (approximately $78K per year) can be spotted in Portland, Ore.; Los Angeles, Calif. ($72K), Austin, Texas (around $66K), and Houston, Texas ($57K) are the next top-paying cities.
+Those interested in increasing earning potential should avoid the city of Nashville, Tenn. — at $33K, salaries are some of the lowest in the country.
+By state, Metro employees make the most in New York, earning $61K annually on average.

 Certifications and Degrees

-The highest-paying skill in this position seems to be Strategic Planning; individuals who report it as part of the repertoire have a median income of $115K annually.
-A relatively widespread skill at Metro is Operations Management; nearly one-sixth of employees use it for work.
-Leadership, People Management, and Customer Relations are also desirable skills.
+The highest-paying skill in this position seems to be Strategic Planning; individuals who report it as part of the repertoire have a median income of $115K per year.
+One of the more prevalent skills at Metro is Operations Management, with approximately one in six considering it a key competency.
+Other skills in demand are Leadership, People Management, and Customer Service.

 Benefits and Perks

-The company is somewhat lacking in the benefits department, and only a third of workers report compensation for sick days and vacation time.
+Only two in five workers enjoy paid vacation days and paid sick time — a rather disappointing finding.
 Employees can save for retirement by joining one of several savings plans such as a 401(k) plan and a 403(b) plan.
-A large number of workers report having health insurance, and a strong majority of employees report having dental coverage.
-Advantages of working here also include life insurance, a subsidized cell phone, and a casual working environment.
+For most employees, benefits include health insurance, and a fair number of employees get dental coverage, too.
+Additional benefits of working here are tuition reimbursement, a subsidized cell phone, and life insurance.